-- a.
-An MO shall review, identify and record areas of potential money laundering risks for new products that are not covered by these Guidelines and submit a report for SEC's approval before they are launched. - b.
-An MO shall review its AML/CFT & PF frameworks from time to time with a view to determining their adequacy and identifying other areas of potential risks when introducing new products.
+a.
+An MO shall review, identify and record areas of potential ML/TF&PF risks for new products that are not covered by these Guidelines and submit a report for SEC's approval before they are launched.

+b.
+An MO shall review its AML/CFT & PF framework from time to time with a view to determining their adequacy and identification of other areas of potential risks when introducing new products.

 1.5 APPOINTMENT AND DUTIES OF ANTI-MONEY LAUNDERING REPORTING OFFICER a.
-An MO shall appoint a person to act as an Anti-Money Laundering Reporting Officer (AMLRO) who shall be a key management personnel of the MO and will operationally report to its Board in accordance with section 41(b) of the Anti-Money Laundering Act, 2008 (Act 749) as amended and AML Regulations, 5(1) of L.I.
+An MO shall appoint a person to act as an Anti-Money Laundering Reporting Officer (AMLRO) who shall be a key management personnel of the MO and will operationally report to its Board in accordance with section 50(b) of the Act 1044 and AML Regulations, 5(1) of L.I.
 1987.

-The AMLRO shall have relevant AML/CFT & PF qualifications and experience as may be approved by the Commission from time to time.
+b.
+The AMLRO shall have relevant AML/CFT & PF qualification(s) and experience as may be approved by the Commission from time to time.

-- b.
-The AMLRO shall: - i. develop an AML/CFT & PF Compliance Programme; - ii. receive reports from staff and conduct preliminary investigations of suspicious(unusual) transactions; - iii. file suspicious, attempted and cash transaction reports with the FIC; - iv. ensure that the MO's AML/CFT & PF is implemented; - v. coordinate the training of staff in AML/CFT & PF awareness, detection methods and reporting requirements - vi. serve as both a liaison officer with the SEC and the FIC and a point-of-contact for all employees on issues relating to ML, TF and PF and. - vii. other duties relevant to AMLRO's function c.
-An MO shall ensure that its AMLRO has access to other information that may be of assistance to him/her in consideration of a suspicious or unusual transaction report.
-The MO shall also ensure that its AMLRO cooperates with the law enforcement agencies to facilitate the exchange of information relating to ML and TF.
+c.
+The AMLRO shall:

+- i. develop and implement an AML/CFT & PF Compliance Programme; - ii. receive reports from staff and conduct preliminary investigations of suspicious transactions; - iii. file suspicious transaction report, cash transaction report and electronic transaction report with the FIC; - iv. coordinate the training of staff in AML/CFT & PF awareness, detection methods and reporting requirements; - v. serve as a liaison officer to the SEC and the FIC, and a point-of-contact for all employees on issues relating to ML, TF and PF; and - vi. undertake other duties relevant to AMLRO's function.

+d.
+An MO shall ensure that its AMLRO has access to any information that may be of assistance to him/her in consideration of a suspicious transaction.
+The MO shall also ensure that its AMLRO cooperates with the Law Enforcement Agencies to facilitate the exchange of information relating to ML/ TF&PF.

-1.6 CUSTOMER DUE DILIGENCE (CDD)
+1.6 CUSTOMER DUE DILIGENCE (Refer to Section 30 of Act 1044)

-- 1.6.1 An MO shall undertake CDD where:
+1.6.1An MO shall undertake CDD where:

-- a.
+a.
 Business relationships are established;

-- b.
-Carrying out occasional transactions relating to the applicable designated threshold of GHS50, 000.00(or its equivalent in foreign currency) or as may be determined by the FIC from time to time.
+b.
+Carrying out occasional transactions relating to the applicable designated threshold of GHS50, 000.00 (or its equivalent in foreign currency) or as may be determined by the FIC from time to time.
 This may include transactions carried out in a single operation or several operations that appear to be linked.
-It may also involve carrying out occasional transactions such as money transfers, including those applicable to cross-border and domestic transfers

-between MOs by means of credit or debit cards to effect the transaction.
+It may also involve carrying out occasional transactions such as money transfers, including those applicable to cross border and domestic transfers between MOs by means of credit or debit cards and other financial technologies to effect the transaction.
 The following transactions are however, exempted:

-- i.
-Any transfer flowing from a transaction carried out using a credit or debit card so long as the credit or debit card number accompanying such transfers does flow from the transactions such as withdrawals from a bank account through an ATM, cash advances from a credit card or payment for goods. - ii.
-MO-to-MO transfers and settlements where both the originator-person and the beneficial-person are MOs acting on their own behalf. - c.
-There is a suspicion of ML or TF, regardless of any exemptions or any other thresholds referred to in the Guidelines or - d.
-There are doubts about the veracity or adequacy of previously obtained customer identification data. - 1.6.2 The MOs are not permitted to operate numbered accounts, anonymous accounts or accounts in fictitious names.
+i.
+Any transfer flowing from a transaction carried out using a credit or debit card so long as the credit or debit card number accompanying such transfers does flow from the transactions such as withdrawals from a bank account through an ATM, cash advances from a credit card or payment for goods.

+ii.
+MO-to-MO transfers and settlements where both the originator person and the beneficial person are MOs acting on their own behalf.

+- c.
+There is a suspicion of ML/TF&PF, regardless of any exemptions or any other thresholds referred to in the Guidelines or - d.
+There are doubts about the veracity or adequacy of previously obtained customer identification data.

+1.6.2 The MOs are not permitted to operate numbered accounts, anonymous accounts or accounts in fictitious names.